 You may like to collect details on things that interest you so this could be incorporated into your work.
 It can also be a reminder of the things that are enjoyable for you so that you spend time each week on interests, not just work.

-A useful way of identifying interests is to choose the Strong Interest Inventory.
+A useful exercises is the Strong Interest Inventory. -

 The intensive 3 hour Highlands Ability Battery will allow us to identify what comes easy to you so you can focus on jobs which match your innate abilities.
 You may also like to take the Strengths Finder Exercise.